ruricolist/serapeum/reference.md

 ### `(keep item seq &rest args &key test from-end key count &allow-other-keys)`

-Almost, but not quite, an alias for `remove`.
+Almost, but not quite, the inverse of `remove`.

+Whereas `remove` removes any values for which the test is true, `keep` only keeps values for whic the test is true.

-The difference is the handling of COUNT.
+Another difference is the handling of COUNT.
 For `keep`, COUNT is the number of items to *keep*, not remove.

      (remove 'x '(x y x y x y) :count 2)